Quinn Campbell (2015), a senior at Thornton Academy in

 he has created in his drafting classroom at the

-During the summer of 2014, I was hoping to find a high school student that would take on the challenge of creating a CAD (Computer-aided design) drawing of the Narcissus.
+During the summer of 2014, I was hoping to find a high school student willing to take on the challenge of creating a CAD (Computer-aided design) drawing of the Narcissus.
 I had a specific design in mind.
-A CAD drawing had been created in 1999 of Seashore Trolley Museum's first trolley, Car 31 from the Biddeford and Saco Railroad.
+A CAD drawing was created in 1999 of Seashore Trolley Museum's first trolley, Car 31 from the Biddeford and Saco Railroad.
 That drawing was done as part of the Museum's 60th-anniversary celebration.
 The design is based on a drawing that when copied onto heavy paper, "cut out", and folded properly, would make a 3-dimensional model.
-Used in a classroom of younger children, this trolley could be colored, people added into the image, riding in the car, being an operator, etc., prior to being cut out and folded, then taped together.
+Used in a classroom of younger children, this trolley could be colored, people added into the image, riding in the car, being an operator, etc., before being cut out and folded, then taped together.

 Quinn used this 1999 CAD drawing by Trolley Museum member/volunteer, Chet Bishop, as reference material, as he created the Narcissus drawing.